boot2podman/boot2podman.github.io/_posts/2020-07-22-machine-replacement.md

 We use ssh to access this socket remotely, rather than a separate port.

+The group means that we don't have to log in as root, but as normal user.

 ### Security

 Note that being part of this group allows running privileged containers: